New job, new you. (Heck yeah.) But also ... old job, old 401(k). So what should you do with it?

 One option is a 401(k) rollover, which means transferring your investments from your old account to a new retirement account — typically an IRA or your new employer’s 401(k).
 (Check out our 401(k) rollover explainer for all the deets.)

 But because 401(k)s and IRAs come with tax benefits, they also come with rules and deadlines.
 And those can really cost you.
-So if you’re thinking about rolling over your account, here’s a handy list of common mistakes we see at Ellevest — and how to avoid them.
+So if you’re thinking about 401(k) rollover options, here’s a handy list of common mistakes we see at Ellevest — and how to avoid them once you decide what to do with your old 401(k).

 There are a few reasons why simply leaving your old 401(k) where it is might not be your best bet.
 First of all, you won’t be able to contribute to it anymore, so it’s easier to accidentally lose track of it.
-And knowing exactly how much money you have invested (and where) is a big part of establishing control over your financial life.
+And knowing exactly how much money you have invested (and where) is a big part of establishing control over your financial life (as well as a key component of financial wellness).

 But second — and maybe more important — rolling over your old 401(k) (especially into an IRA) could give you more investment options.
 Yes, that old 401(k) probably gives you a set of different investments to pick from … but you’re limited to just that set.
-An IRA can usually give you more freedom to invest in your values or choose less expensive securities.
+An IRA can usually give you more freedom to invest intentionally or choose less expensive securities.

-Plus, if you decide to roll your 401(k) over to somewhere new, you can shop around for a company that charges less in administrative fees than your old 401(k) provider does.
+Plus, if you decide to go for a 401(k) rollover somewhere new, you can shop around for a company that charges less in administrative fees than your old 401(k) provider does.
 That can have a big impact on your bottom line.
 And keep in mind that if your old employer was helping out with the cost of those fees while you worked for them, it’s reasonable to assume that they’ll stop now.

-(There are some situations where leaving your 401(k) where it is might make sense, like if your old 401(k) has abnormally low fees or unique investment options.
-Crunch the numbers before deciding to move your money.)
+That said, there are some situations where it might make sense, like if your old 401(k) has abnormally low fees or unique investment options.
+Crunch the numbers before deciding to move your money.

 So, the #1 thing you almost always don’t want to do with an old 401(k) is just cash it out.
 That comes with massive tax penalties that could cost you up to 50% of the value of your account.
 (Ouch.)

-If you take the money out of your old 401(k), you can’t sleep on the process.
-You have only 60 days to get it deposited into a new retirement account — otherwise, the IRS will assume you cashed out and hit you with those taxes.
+If you take the money out of your old 401(k), including for an indirect rollover (more on that below), you can’t sleep on the process.
+You have 60 days to get it deposited into a new retirement account — otherwise, the IRS will assume you cashed out and hit you with those taxes.
 (Although there is a short list of reasons they might forgive you — life happens, after all.)

 Also good to know: If your old 401(k) had less than $1,000 in it when you left your job, your employer might just send you a check.
 If that happens, open a new IRA or 401(k) ASAP so you can invest it before the 60 days are up.

 When it comes to rollovers, there are two main types: direct rollovers and indirect rollovers.
-With a direct rollover, your old 401(k) administrator writes a check to your new administrator, so the funds go directly to them.
+With a direct 401(k) rollover, your old account administrator writes a check to your new account administrator, so the funds go directly to them.

-So if you use an indirect rollover, be super careful with this step.
-In fact, we recommend doing everything you can to avoid the indirect route — direct rollovers leave a lot less room for error.
+So if you use an indirect 401(k) rollover, be super careful with this step.
+In fact, we recommend doing everything you can to avoid the indirect route — a direct 401(k) rollover leaves a lot less room for error.
 Plus, the IRS limits you to one indirect rollover a year, but there’s no limit on direct rollovers.

 If they get a check by surprise, there’s a chance they might think it’s a regular contribution, not a rollover.
 That would mean you’d get hit by those massive taxes we mentioned above, and it would count toward — and possibly push you over — your annual contribution limit, too (whereas a rollover wouldn’t).
 Basically, the whole thing would probably get pretty messy.